 At times, your programs might need to ask a user for a yes or a no, for different reasons, the most common being confirmations (“do you really want to do this?”).
 Others could be problems that the computer may offer to fix (“Table USERS doesn’t exist, do you want me to create it for you?”).

-While asking for questions requiring either a yes or a no (or a y of an n), you should put (y/n) after the question:
+While asking for questions requiring either a yes or a no (or a y

 Do you really want to do this (y/n)?